greatscottgadgets/greatfet-tutorials/getting-started.md

 side of the board, the side with LEDs and buttons.
 Use a USB cable to connect this port to your host computer.

+### Install Windows Drivers

+We rely on one of the generic USB drivers for Windows; which often needs a little help to wind up installed and bound to the relevant device.
+For now, the easiest way to do that is to use the Zadig utility to bind the "libusb-win32" driver to the GreatFET device.
+There's a generic tutorial here: https://github.com/pbatard/libwdi/wiki/Zadig; you'll need to select the GreatFET device and select "libusb-win32" as the driver to bind to.

 ### Check your GreatFET One